wolfy-j/lodm/README.md

 Base classes:
 * DocumentEntity - embeddable model used to represent iehahrical data.
-* Document - DocumentEntity with added ActiveRecord like functionality and linking to MongoDB collection.
+* Document - DocumentEntity with added ActiveRecord like functionality and link to MongoDB collection.

 ```php
 class Post extends Document